List of Falcon 9 first-stage boosters: Block 5 booster flight status

-This chart shows the current status of Block 5 boosters that have flown; how often they have flown and whether they are still active, expended (i.e. no attempt was made to recover) or destroyed (i.e. recovery of the booster failed).
+This chart shows how many Block 5 boosters have had N flights, and their status: whether they are still active, expended (i.e. no attempt was made to recover) or destroyed (i.e. recovery of the booster failed).

+The F9 booster expended after 1 use was B1054, (GPS III SV01 to MEO, Dec 2018).
+The three boosters destroyed on their first flight include two FH cores : B1055 (fell off ship, Apr 2019) and B1057 (ADS landing fail, June 2019).

 Falcon 9 FT booster timeline

 This timeline displays all launches of Falcon 9 boosters starting with the first launch of Full Thrust.
 Active boosters that are expected to make additional flights in the future are marked with an asterisk.
 Single flights are marked with vertical lines.
-For boosters having performed several launches bars indicate the turnaround time for each flight.
+A short white gap indicates conversion between Falcon 9 and Falcon Heavy side formats.
+For boosters having performed several launches, colored bars indicate the turnaround time for each flight.

+Synchronized recoveries of side-boosters

+Most Falcon Heavy flights include landing of two side boosters onshore at the same time: